spgridd/ResearchAgent/README.md

 The agent's `ExecutorAgent` is equipped with a variety of tools to perform its research tasks:

-  * `document_search`: Searches an internal repository of documents for relevant information.
+  * `document_search`: RAG tool that searches an internal repository of documents for relevant information.
   * `web_search_tool`: Conducts web searches to find up-to-date public information.
-  * `finance_tool`: Retrieves specific financial data.
+  * `finance_tool`: MCP tool that retrieves specific financial data.
   * `canvas_tool`: Used by the `SynthesizerAgent` to format and present the final answer.

 -----